-Eat enough fruit and vegetables
+Am I eating enough fruit and vegetables?

-Suggestions for getting some fruit or veg into every meal
+Small ways to get some fruit or veg into every meal

 Fruit and veg are tasty and nutritious and we should all be aiming to eat at least five servings a day.

 What counts as a serving of fruit and veg?

 The following is one serving of fruit or veg: